-is a 1973 B-movie directed by Ted Post.
-The film is usually classified "Horror", but it is actually more a psychological drama.
+The Baby is a 1973 B-movie directed by Ted Post.
+The film is usually classified as horror, but it is actually more of a psychological drama.

 This film provides examples of:

 - Beware the Nice Ones: Ann is very nice and pleasant, but don't cross her or you'll end up buried beneath her new pool.